DanHodges/TheologicalDictionary/Inerrancy.md

 # Inerrancy
-Definition of Inerrancy coming soon.
+The definition of Inerrancy is coming soon!